Computing Policies That Account For The Effects Of Human Agent Uncertainty During Execution In Markov Decision Processes

-With respect to the state-aliasing phenomenon itself, this has been studied in the lens of POMDPs for agents with ``active-perception" capabilities \cite{LionAlg_whitehead1991learning},\cite{CSQL_tan1991cost}, \cite{whitehead1995reinforcement}.
+With respect to errors in state identification, this has also been studied in POMDPs for agents with ``active-perception" capabilities \cite{LionAlg_whitehead1991learning},\cite{CSQL_tan1991cost}, \cite{whitehead1995reinforcement}.
 In \cite{whitehead1995reinforcement} the authors call the problem as perceptual aliasing when an internal state maps to more than one external state due to limitations of the sensing process.
 Their approach of "Consistent Representation"(CR) pulls together the prior work on the perceptual aliasing problem.
-The common assumption across those works is that a consistent representation of the state that is Markovian can be built from the immediate environment with sensing actions. \cite{whitehead1995reinforcement} also considered "stored-state" architectures where history was incorporated for state inference.
-In all of these works, there are additional computation steps required in the policy to improve state detection.
-These approaches assume the agent has sufficient computational capacity, and consistently infers the correct subsequent state representation.
-We do not think one can expect this from humans.
-We instead rely on reducing the execution errors by allowing for incorrect sensing (incorrect state classification) by humans.
+The common assumption across those works is that a consistent representation of the state that is Markovian can be built from the immediate environment with sufficient sensing actions. \cite{whitehead1995reinforcement} also considered "stored-state" architectures where history was incorporated for state inference.
+These works assume a deterministic agent which is not the case with human agents.
+We consider how inference can vary after sensing actions, and how that affects policy execution, which is not the case in these works; they assume agent inference given the same information is consistent (mechanistic).